Join the Movement to Reverse Americanisation and Renationalise our NHS!

 Since 2010, the government also cut 10,000 mental health beds, fueling a severe mental health crisis made worse by Covid.

-Government must increase bed capacity to the safe levels seen in other developed countries to ensure safe, high quality healthcare.
+Government must increase bed capacity to the safe levels seen in comparable European economies to ensure safe, high quality healthcare.

 4.Drive Out Big Business & American Health Insurers

 American private health insurers Centene (UK arm: Operose) and UnitedHealth (UK arm: Optum) have been embedded in England by NHS executives like Simon Stevens, who previously worked for UnitedHealth.

 Stevens downgraded the NHS to an American-style ‘managed care’ system dominated by private health insurers who block payments for expensive care, and hospital providers who boost profits by selling treatments that patients don’t need.